NixOS/nixpkgs/doc/contributing/coding-conventions.chapter.md

 - `https://` URLs are secure in methods 1, 2, 3;

-- `https://` URLs are not secure in method 5.
-When obtaining hashes with fake hash method, TLS checks are disabled.
-So refetch source hash from several different networks to exclude MITM scenario.
-Alternatively, use fake hash method to make Nix error, but instead of extracting hash from error, extract `https://` URL and prefetch it with method 1.
+- `https://` URLs are not secure in method 5 *if* you use `""`, `lib.fakeHash`, `lib.fakeSha256`, or `lib.fakeSha512`.
+If you use any other hash, `fetchurl` will pass `--insecure` to `curl` in order to be robust in the face of TLS certificate expiration and to allow fetching over protocols like HTTP which do not incur the overhead of TLS.

 ## Patches {#sec-patches}